sivavinoth/sivavinoth/README.md

 I'm a passionate Django Developer with a strong interest in building robust backend systems and scalable web applications.
 My journey in web development has been fueled by curiosity and a desire to solve complex challenges through innovative solutions.

-- 🔭 I’m currently working on various backend development projects.
+- 🔭 I’m currently working on various backend development projects and Data engineering.
 - 🌱 I’m currently learning advanced backend development techniques and performance optimization.
 - 👯 I’m looking to collaborate on innovative web development projects.
-- 💬 Ask me about Django, backend development, and cloud solutions.
+- 💬 Ask me about Django, backend development, and Data engineering.
 - 📫 How to reach me: [mjsivavinoth@gmail.com](mailto:mjsivavinoth@gmail.com)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love data engineering and exploring new things.